The Schwab Employee Rights Case

 Schwab has described employees as a firm’s “most important asset,” i.e., resource with economic value that the firm owns or controls.
 Employees are more than assets.
 They are individuals with intrinsic rights.

-For these reasons, a First Amended Complaint has been filed against Schwab on behalf of its current and former employees and the State of California.
+For these reasons, a Second Amended Complaint has been filed against Schwab on behalf of its current and former employees and the State of California.
 Schwab must abandon its unlawful employment practices and protect and abide by the rights of its employees.

 If you are a current or former Schwab employee based in California, have information about the employment practices referenced above, or would like to share how Schwab’s practices have affected your rights, please send us a message using the on-line form on this webpage.
 You can also contact us at 415-433-1064.